Dino-mite infused fun!

 Over the course of the two weeks, students worked in a variety of centers to work as real researchers and paleontologists.
 The essential questions were driving our learning centers each day.
 We debriefed each day to share new learnings and see how our learning was getting us closer to answer our driving question.

 The students took their job seriously and worked diligently to discover the ancient fossils.
 Once all the fossils were discovered, students had to figure out how to put them together and identify the prehistoric animal.
+An exciting part of our learning was being a paleontologist.

 Students engaged in some critical thinking and problem solving centers.
 Here students must keep the meat and plant eaters on separate islands.
-Following the clues on the card, students worked to solve the problem.
-There are three different levels to challenge every student.
-I set out a card for each level, so students could decide which level they felt ready to accomplish.

 Another learning center focused on students engaging in a WebQuest that I created.
 The WebQuest was placed on my classroom website, so students could work on the project at school and at home.
 Besides reading additional information, I included some videos to view and games to play so students had a variety of technological resources available to support their learning.
 In my classroom, I use flexible seating options.
 These choices allow students to get comfortable and learn in a way that supports each individual.